juhasev/sample-ninja-help/filters.md

 You can additionally view your team's shared filters by clicking on the **SHARED** tab.
 This tab shows filters shared by the team members.

-> There are no limits to the number of filters that you can define.

 Use the search box to quickly find a filter.

-> You can sort table items by clicking on the column headers
+> You can sort the filters by clicking on the column headers